greyovo/PicQuery/README.md

 ## Choose module
 val AppModules = listOf(viewModelModules, dataModules, modulesCLIP, domainModules) pick the module you want，Clip pair to modulesCLIP module， mobile-clip pair to modulesMobileCLIP module

+## FAQ
+### Issue 1
+java.lang.RuntimeException: java.lang.reflect.InvocationTarget Exception
+> Don't forget to add model files to `app\src\main\assets` directory

+### Issue 2
+java.io.FileNotFoundException: clip-image-int8.ort
+> Make sure the model files are in the correct directory, if you are using mobile-clip, make sure you are using the correct model files, and change the module to modulesMobileCLIP

 ## Acknowledgment